Paramesh-T-S/Noise-Removal-using-Convolutional-AutoEncoders/README.md

-# Image compression and decompression to create a clear image over MNIST dataset
+# Noise Removal using Convolutional AutoEncoders using MNIST dataset